pantheon-systems/documentation/source/_docs/migrate.md

 2. Unzip your site's backup point on your local machine.
 3. Remove the WP Engine remnants.
 There are a few files you'll need to remove:
   - Drop-in plugins (e.g. `wpengine-common`) located at: `\wp-content\mu-plugins`
-  - .gitattributes and .gitignore. from the root folder
+  - `.gitattributes` and `.gitignore` from the root folder
-  - If object caching is enabled, the `object-cache.php` file located in `/wp-content`
+  - If object caching is enabled, remove the `object-cache.php` file located in `/wp-content`.
 4. Replace existing `wp-config.php` with [Pantheon's `wp-config.php`](https://github.com/pantheon-systems/wordpress/blob/master/wp-config.php) file.
 Preserve necessary logic from your existing file.
 5. Move the `mysql.sql` database out of the `wp-content` directory and into the project's root directory.
 6. Follow the procedure to [manually migrate](/docs/migrate-manual/) your site.